In this article

 A personal loan can be secured or unsecured.

-Secured - a secured loan means the loan is being secured by an asset you have – such as your car or house.
+A secured loan means the loan is being secured by an asset you have – such as your car or house.
 If you fail to repay the loan, the lender can sell your asset to help recoup the money they’re owed.
 Because of this, secured loans usually have lower rates of interest than unsecured loans because there’s less risk for the lender (but of course there’s a much bigger risk for yourself!)

-Unsecured - an unsecured loan is a loan that is not secured to anything you currently own – this might have a higher rate of interest than a secured loan, but you won’t lose your car/house if you fail to repay it.
+An unsecured loan is a loan that is not secured to anything you currently own – this might have a higher rate of interest than a secured loan, but you won’t lose your car/house if you fail to repay it.